Central Valley Water Resources

 Using remote sensing (satellite) data to monitor groundwater conditions in California's Central Valley.

-Hi, my name is James Kitchens, and I am a Business Consultant with Venebio Group, LLC, aiding in the analysis of clinical and demographic studies.
+Hi, my name is James Kitchens, and I am a second year graduate student studying population genetics in the Coop Lab through the UC Davis Population Graduate Group.
+Before graduate school, I interned at NASA’s Jet Propulsion Lab in Pasadena, California, researching the application of remote sensing for groundwater observation and management.
 In December 2019, I graduated from Warren Wilson College in Asheville, North Carolina, where I earned a B.S. in Biology and B.S. in Chemistry.
-While in undergraduate, I worked in the Warren Wilson College Plant Physiology and Genetics Laboratory as a Research Assistant on projects focused around the conservation of human-impacted species in the United States.
-I am interested in population biology and the impacts of geography on movement and population structure.
-I enjoy using computational research as a tool for better understanding the natural world.
+While in undergraduate, I worked in the Warren Wilson College Genetics and Plant Physiology Laboratory as a Research Assistant on projects focused around the conservation of human-impacted species in the United States.

-2. Kim et al. An evaluation of remotely sensed and in-situ data sufficiency for SGMA-scale groundwater studies in the Central Valley, California.
-Journal of the American Water Resources Association (accepted).
+2. Kim et al. (2021) An evaluation of remotely sensed and in-situ data sufficiency for SGMA-scale groundwater studies in the Central Valley, California.
+Journal of the American Water Resources Association, Volume 57, Issue 5

 1. Webb et al. (2017) Molecular Genetic Influences on Normative and Problematic Alcohol Use in a Population-Based Sample of College Students.
-Frontiers in Genetics, 8
+Frontiers in Genetics, Volume 8, Article 30

 Irregularly Shaped Leaflet Maps